40+ BEST FREE ACTIVITIES IN LOS ANGELES

 Even better, most Tuesdays and Thursdays during the Bowl season (generally June to September) you can attend rehearsals for classical concerts!
 The schedule changes last minute so you will have to call Audience Services ahead of time to find out whether this is available during your visit.

-17) Look for your favorite star on the Hall of Fame and at the Chinese Theater
+17) Look for your favorite star on the Walk of Fame and at the Chinese Theater

 No, you likely won’t meet any life celebrities here but you can find the star dedicated to them on the ground.
 You may even see their actual hand or footprints in the cement at the Chinese Theater.